tim-roberts1/tva/website/blog/2022-09-14-dev-alpha/index.md

 After testing our original token theme for a few months, we found that there were some major inconsistencies with the original UI Kit and values being used incorrectly.
 Likewise, there were a ton of tokens that weren't being used at all.
 As a result, we re-organized the tokens to work more successfully with the UI Kit and be more functional.

-Check out the new [token list colors](https://design.pluralsight.com/docs/development/tokens/colors).
+Check out the new [token colors list](https://design.pluralsight.com/docs/development/tokens/colors).

 ### New Meta Files